|Images copyright respective copyright owners|

 credits, dates, history and what-not.
 I kept a separate file of cards for all

 the guest appearances.
-I also kept pages of notes and quotes that became
+I also kept many pages of notes and quotes that

-either already left Marvel or had begun to leave - and so did I. My aunt’s
+had either already left Marvel or had begun to leave - and so did I. My

-candy store also closed, so no more library.
-I estimated at that time that
+aunt’s candy store also closed, so no more library.
+I estimated at that time

 I had read about 15,000 comics, most of them from my aunt’s store.
 The